digoal/postgresql_docker_builder/README.md

 # postgresql_docker_builder
 Build PostgreSQL (with 200+ extenstions and tools) DuckDB MySQL and so on into One docker image.
 It used for learn database easily only.

-Scripts in pg14_arm64 directory is used for build image with ARM64 chip.
+Scripts in pg14_arm64 directory is used for build docker image with ARM64 chip.

-Scripts in pg14_amd64 directory is used for build image with AMD64 chip.
+Scripts in pg14_amd64 directory is used for build docker image with AMD64 chip.

 # How to use the image?
 ## AMD64 chip